mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 ## Subscription

-The cost of a GitLab Self Managed subscription is determined by the following:
+The cost of a GitLab self-managed subscription is determined by the following:

 - GitLab tier
 - Subscription seats